shivesh-anand/bitkart/client/README.md

 # Bitkart Client

 Welcome to the Bitkart Client repository!
 This README provides detailed information about the client-side of the Bitkart platform, which enables BIT Mesra students to buy and sell used items seamlessly.
 The client is hosted on Vercel, with Vercel Analytics enabled to monitor performance and user interactions, ensuring an optimized user experience based on real-time data.
+Additionally, Sentry is integrated for real-time error tracking and performance monitoring, providing valuable insights for maintaining and improving the application.

 ## Technologies and Tools Used